Types and styles of feng shui

 3) Dowsing for geopathic stress, checking EMFs pollution/electromagnetic smog and solutions

-4) Some aspects of feng shui astrology (if you need this please provide DOBs before my visit)
+4) Some aspects of feng shui astrology (if you need this, please provide DOBs before my visit)

 5) Space clearing

-6) For home offices and workplaces: aligning your brand with your spiritual values
+6) For home offices and workplaces: aligning your brand with your spiritual values and evaluating spiritual images and artefacts

-7) Follow up fine tuning consultation on site or on the phone (2nd part of the consultation) after a few months
+7) Follow up fine-tuning consultation on site or on the phone (2nd part of the consultation) after a few months

 8) Full support during the whole process (via email /Skype/telephone).
-My feng shui approach is person-centred, evidence-based (I’m a scientist and environmental psychologist as well) and solution-centered so I’ll focus on solutions that will work for you.
+My feng shui approach is person-centred, evidence-based (I’m a scientist and environmental psychologist as well) and solution-centred so I’ll focus on solutions that will work for you.

 The first consultation lasts up to 2 hours and I will email you a spiritual feng shui report.